AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 ---
-title: Using the Cohort Report Builder
+title: Cohort Report Builder
-zendesk_id: 360016504632
+description: Learn about the analysis of user groups that share similar characteristics over their life cycles.
 ---
+# Cohort Report Builder

 Have you ever wanted to study how different subsets of your users behave over time?
 For example, ever wondered if users who register during a promo period have a higher average lifetime revenue than those who do not?
 If the answer is `Yes!`, then the Cohort Report Builder is the perfect tool for you.
 MBI is specifically optimized to perform this analysis and make it relevant to your business.